How do I prepare my child for blood donation?

 General rules for all ages

-- Talk to your child in a calm voice.
+• Talk to your child in a calm voice.
 During the blood draw it is a good idea to talk to your child in a low voice or sing to him or her

 Distraction can be active or passive.
-Active is defined as a technique in which the child is engaged in an activity such as Video games.
+Active is defined as a technique in which the child is engaged in an activity such as video games.
 In the passive version of the technique, children remain quiet and calm while watching TV or listening to music.

-Scientific studies show the correlation between the above techniques and pain reduction.
+Scientific studies show a correlation between the above techniques and pain reduction.
 In particular, the results are more evident when the above techniques are applied according to the age and psychological state of the child at that particular stage.

 What is the VeinFinder for?

-- Children and newborns
+• Children and newborns

-- Older people
+• Older people

-- People with damaged veins (e.g. after hospitalisation, chemotherapy)
+• People with damaged veins (e.g. after hospitalisation, chemotherapy)

-- Obese people
+• Obese people

 How does it work?

-24 hours a day: 693 248 8458 – Fixed: 211-4025423
+24 hours a day: 693 248 8458 – Landline: 211-4025423

 Bibliography